 Family slideshow: Put together a bunch of family photos and display them after dinner!
 It's a great way to look back on memories together, and remind each other why these gatherings are important.
 If nothing else, you'll probably get a few laughs in!

 Plan a Secret Santa: Use this time together to be productive, and plan for the next big family holiday!
 It's an excellent opportunity to organize a Secret Santa - you're already all together anyway, so why not throw your names in a hat and get the ball rolling?
 You could also decide on who gets to dress as Santa this year (as long as the kids aren't within earshot), or even agree to hire a Santa instead!

 Have a dance party: Dance party!!!
 Get your family up and moving with an after-dinner dance party.
 If you really want to make it hype, hire a DJ to play tunes for you all evening!

-You can find even more Thanksgiving celebration ideas on The Bash.
+Find even more Thanksgiving celebration ideas here on The Bash.

 About Brittany Barber

 Brittany Barber, lover of books, dogs and romance, graduated from Bishop’s University with a Communications and Theatre degree.
 After spending some time working abroad in the theatre world, she is now a freelance writer covering a range of lifestyle topics including wedding and event planning for The Bash, WeddingWire, 2life and Fluttr.